K. M. Arif

+An intelligence assessment made by the Central Intelligence Agency (CIA) in 1982 on who would succeed General Zia-ul-Haq in the event of his death mentioned Arif as one of the generals who may succeed him: "A darkhorse candidate is Lt.
+Gen. K. M. Arif, who runs the federal bureaucracy through the martial law secretariat, where he serves as chief of staff to Zia in the latter's role as Chief Martial Law Administrator.
+Arif is regarded as the most skilled bureaucratic player in Islamabad.
+He wants a corps command, and he recently tried unsuccessfully to resign as Zia's chief of staff.
+He has also supported negotiations between the martial law administration and the opposition political parties."

-His career in the army was mostly spent in the military intelligence, and served in the East Pakistan Rifles, briefly fighting in the civil war aided by neighboring India.
+His career in the army was mostly spent in the military intelligence, and served in the East Pakistan Rifles, briefly fighting in the war in East Pakistan aided by neighboring India.
 Upon repatriation to Pakistan in 1973, he continued with his military service in the army and eventually ascended as director-general of military intelligence before assuming the staff appointment at the Army GHQ.
 Appointed as vice-chief of army staff in 1984, he played crucial role in stabilizing the administration of President Zia-ul-Haq, and was succeeded by General Mirza Aslam Beg as army chief in March 1987.

 Upon his retirement in 1987, he authored several books on the political and military history of Pakistan, of which Working With Zia: Pakistan's Power Politics is the best known.

 Early life and education

-Khalid Mahmud Arif was born on 29 December 1930 in a Pashtun-Kakazai family in East Punjab, India and immigrated to Pakistan following the partition.
+Khalid Mahmud Arif was born into a Kakazai family of Pashtun descent on 29 December 1930 in Jullundur to Akbar Hussain.

 He attended Edwardes College in Peshawar and graduated in 1947.

+Military career

-After passing the ISSB's examinations, he joined the Pakistan Military Academy in Kakul as a cadet in 1947, where he was selected to do advance training on Infantry tactics in Kohat, North-West Frontier Province.
-His family permanently moved in Kohat as he gained commissioned into the Armoured Corps.
+He joined the 1st Course of the Officers Training School in Kohat as a cadet on 17 March 1949.
+His family permanently moved to Kohat as he gained commission into the Armoured Corps.
 In 1952, he was selected for further military training in the United States and was sent to attend the United States Army Armor School at Fort Knox, where he graduated in specializing in the armoured tactics.
-He was further educated in Military College of Signals in Rawalpindi where he excelled in intelligence management, and graduated in the staff course degree from the Command and Staff College in Quetta, Balochistan, Pakistan.
+He was further educated in Military College of Signals in Rawalpindi where he excelled in intelligence management, and graduated from Staff College, Quetta.

-Military career